 Other scholars believe instead that the remnants originally represented the atrium-arcade (ardica) of the former church San Salvatore ad Calchi.
 Medieval sources report the existence of this place of worship, situated next to the entrance of the palace and to the church of Sant'Apollinare Nuovo, and notify its almost complete demolition in 1503.

-The Baptistery is closed on 1st May and 25th December
+The Baptistery is closed on 25th December and on 1st January

 The palace is located in the city centre, in the controlled traffic zone.
 Bus stop for all routes 700 m away from the train station.
 Not accessible for disabled people.
 Basilica of Sant'Apollinare Nuovo and MAR (Ravenna Art Museum) in the surroundings.